 - (1) At the March meeting of the Faculty Senate, the Senate President will open nominations for Senate President-Elect.
 All tenure track Faculty Assembly members are eligible for nomination.
-Nominations may be taken from the floor and will remain open until March 31. - (2) It is the obligation of Faculty Senators from each academic faculty unit or campus to provide at least one nominee for that academic faculty unit or campus.
-Should this fail to produce a nomination, by default the current Faculty Senator from that unit or campus will automatically be nominated for President-Elect. - (3) By April 1, the Senate President will notify each nominee of his or her nomination.
-Those who wish to accept the nomination must communicate this to the Senate President by April 5. - (4) Should the nomination process produce fewer than two candidates for President-Elect, the following steps (numbers 5 through 10) become null and void.
-The current President-Elect, upon becoming President, will make the nomination and election of a President-Elect the first item of business at the Faculty Assembly meeting held during convocation of the current academic year.
-No further business may be conducted by the Faculty Assembly or the Faculty Senate until at least two nominations have been confirmed by the nominees and a schedule for elections has been agreed upon by members of the Faculty Assembly attending the Fall Convocation meeting (quorum not required). - (5) By April 15, the written list of nominees will be delivered to all members of the Faculty Assembly in the form of an election ballot with a due date for return to the Provost's office.
+Nominations may be taken from the floor and will remain open until March 31. - (2) By April 1, the Senate President will notify each nominee of his or her nomination.
+Those who wish to accept the nomination must communicate this to the Senate President by April 5. - (3) Should the nomination process not produce any nominees for President-Elect, the following steps (numbers 5 through 9) become null and void.
+The current President-Elect, upon becoming President, will make the nomination and election of a

+President-Elect the first item of business at the Faculty Assembly meeting held during convocation of the current academic year.
+No further business may be conducted by the Faculty Assembly or the Faculty Senate until at least one nomination has been confirmed by the nominees and a schedule for elections has been agreed upon by members of the Faculty Assembly attending the Fall Convocation meeting (quorum not required).

+- (4) By April 15, the written list of nominees will be delivered to all members of the Faculty Assembly in the form of an election ballot with a due date for return to the Provost's office.
 An Assembly member may vote for no more than one of the nominees.
-The ballot will be constructed in such a way that it can be submitted with anonymity. - (6) On the due date of the election, the Provost's office with the Faculty Senate President will tally the results. - (8) The nominee receiving a simple majority of the votes cast will become the Senate President-Elect for the upcoming academic year, unless that position is already vacant, in which case that nominee will become President and the nominee receiving the second largest number of votes will become the President-Elect for the upcoming academic year. - (9) If no nominee receives a majority of the votes, a runoff election will be held between the two nominees receiving the highest number of votes. - (10) By April 30 (unless a second election is necessary), the Senate President will announce the results of the election to members of the Faculty Assembly.
+The ballot will be constructed in such a way that it can be submitted with anonymity. - (5) On the due date of the election, the Provost's office with the Faculty Senate President will tally the results. - (6) The nominee receiving a simple majority of the votes cast will become the Senate President-Elect for the upcoming academic year, unless that position is already vacant, in which case that nominee will become President and the nominee receiving the second largest number of votes will become the President-Elect for the upcoming academic year. - (7) If no nominee receives a majority of the votes, a runoff election will be held between the two nominees receiving the highest number of votes. - (8) By April 30 (unless a second election is necessary), the Senate President will announce the results of the election to members of the Faculty Assembly.